lsst/LDM-493/_formats.rst

 Developer efficiency is paramount, and the DM Documentation Architecture must not impede developers from using the best tools at hand.

 But a heterogeneous mixture of authoring formats does not imply a heterogeneous delivery system.
-All DM documentation, even those produced by alternative formats, must be delivered and published through the system discussed in :ref:`platforms`.
+All DM documentation, even those produced by alternative formats, is delivered and published through the system discussed in :ref:`platforms`.
 To achieve this, documents authored in alternative formats are shimmed and published through a *landing page* framework.

 The Landing Page framework